mardukbp/robotframework-browser-tray/README.md

 ## How it works

-On start up `browser-tray` checks whether `rfbrowser init` has been executed.
+On start up `ibrowser` checks whether `rfbrowser init` has been executed.

 If this requirement is met the Playwright wrapper is started with `node site-packages/Browser/wrapper/index.js 4711`.